Free Daily & Weekly Downloads

 Step 1: Introduction (15 minutes)

 Begin the activity by discussing the importance of legible and neat handwriting.
 Show examples of good and poor handwriting samples to highlight the difference.
+Explain that good handwriting not only makes written work easier to read but also helps in effective communication.

 Step 2: Handwriting Practice (30 minutes)